September 28, 2019

-The 205 en masse start, rain or shine, is at 6 a.m. sharp, the 105 at 7 a.m., and the 25 and 65 riders leave anytime after 8 a.m.
+The 105 en masse start, rain or shine, is at 7 a.m. sharp and the 35 and 65 riders leave anytime after 8 a.m.
 On Saturday morning, we wish you a bon voyage at the start and a lead escort out of town.
 All routes are unsupported out on the road.
-The Camino205 course closes at midnight.
-If 205 riders come in after midnight, there will not be anyone there to record your time -but we may be at the Pint and Barrel celebrating!

 Saturday Start/Finish is at the same place as Friday registration – City Park, 301 Crawford St. There is plenty of parking, restrooms, restaurants near by and indoor areas (if its raining).
 We will offer a full catered meal on Friday, at registration, as well as at the finish on Saturday.
 And there is FREE BEER for all participants 21 and up.

 Beer is proof that God loves us and wants us to be happy.”

 Benjamin Franklin said it and we believe it.